Difference Between Vegetative Propagation And Spore Formation: Definition, Types

 • Germination: If conditions allow, then the spores will germinate into new organisms.

-• Wide Distribution: It is spore formation that is a common process in most organisms, such as fungi, algae, and some plants, and this accounts for the efficient colonisation of new habitats.
+• Wide Distribution: It is spore formation that is a common process in most organisms, such as in kingdom fungi, algae, and some plants, and this provides for the efficient colonisation of new habitats.

 Vegetative Propagation And Spore Formation Examples